 Did you know that 91% of successful data breaches started because of a spear-phishing attack?
 Find out what percentage of your teachers and staff are Phish-prone with this phishing security test.
 Why?
 If you don’t do it yourself, the bad actors will.
 The Phish-prone percentage is usually higher than you expect so the results may great ammo to get your district going.

 Find out your current email attack surface now with KnowBe4’s Email Exposure Check Pro (EEC).
 EEC Pro identifies your at-risk users by crawling business social media information.
 It now also scans thousands of new breach databases to help you find even more of your users’ compromised accounts.

 Find out now:

 Verizon’s Data Breach Report showed that 81% of hacking-related breaches used either stolen and/or weak passwords.
-KnowBe4’s Weak Password Test checks your Active Directory for 10 different types of weak password related threats.
-It reports any fails so that you can take action.
+KnowBe4’s Weak Password Test checks your Active Directory for 10 different types of weak password-related threats.
+It reports any failures so that you can take action.
 This will take you 5 minutes and may give you some insights you never expected!
 You’ll download an application and receive a license key in your email.
 Point it to your AD to get your results.
 Safe to use.

 Find my weak passwords:

 Since look-alike domains are a dangerous vector for phishing and other social engineering attacks, it’s a top priority that you monitor for potentially harmful domains.
 You must be aware of domains that can spoof your domain.
 The Domain Doppelgänger tool makes it easy for you to identify your potential “evil domain twins.”
 It combines the search, discovery, reporting, and risk indicators, so you can take action now.

 Find out if your domain has an evil twin:

 See how easy it is to train and phish your users.
 Request a demo to learn more.